ledyx/soonsoo-dokuwiki-template/README.md

 # Soonsoo Dokuwiki Template

-Soonsoo(純粹, 순수) means "purity" in Korean.
+Soonsoo(순수, 純粹) means "Purity" in Korean.

-This template pursues clean and concise without clutter, and created based on Bulma.
+This template pursues clean and concise without clutter.

+It is developed using "bulma" to support fully responsive screens from desktop to mobile.